How do we promote British Values at Endsleigh Holy Child VC Academy?

 Here is how we teach and embody these British Values in our school:

 We live in a democracy, which allows us to express our thoughts fairly and freely and have a say in the way in our society is governed.
-At Endsleigh Holy Child we have an elected School Council which allows children to express their thoughts freely and is used as an opportunity to teach the children the workings of democratic processes.
+At Endsleigh Holy Child, we have an elected School Council which allows children to express their thoughts freely and is used as an opportunity to teach the children the workings of democratic processes.
 Also, the school regularly conducts children’s questionnaires to inform the Senior Leadership on the student’s opinions and allows the children to have an impact on the direction of the school.
 Endsleigh Holy Child encourages volunteerism in and out of school to encourage responsibility and a sense of community.
-Within school our volunteering opportunities include out playground leaders, playground buddies, luncheon club helpers, and also raising money for local and national charities.
+Within school our volunteering opportunities include our playground leaders, playground buddies, reading ambassadors and also raising money for local and national charities.
 In the classroom and our assemblies, democracy is promoted through our PSHE lessons which teach the children about the world around them and how they can contribute to it.
 Activities are carried out during National Parliament week to help the children to understand the working of government.

 The Rule of Law